obere4u/obere4u/README.md

   - 🤝: I’m looking for help in learning about **Accessible Websites**.

-  - 👬: I'm open to collaborating with others as I strive to continually improve and expand my skillset.
+  - 👬: I'm open to collaborating with others as I strive to continually improve and expand my skillset...

   #